Guidance regarding Rioting and Civil Commotion Emergency Regulation

 The Emergency Regulation applies to any claim filed on or after May 30, 2020 for loss of or damage to real property, loss of or damage to personal property, or other liabilities arising out of such loss or damage to property or injury to persons resulting from a riot or civil commotion in New York State where the Superintendent of Financial Services (“Superintendent”) has determined that it is in the best interests of the people of the State for the Emergency Regulation to apply.

-The Superintendent has determined that it is in the best interests of the people of this State for the Emergency Regulation to apply.
-This determination applies to the entirety of New York State, and will remain in effect until the expiration of the Emergency Regulation on September 2, 2020 or the Superintendent determines otherwise, whichever is earlier.
+The Superintendent determined that it is in the best interests of the people of this State for the Emergency Regulation to apply.
+This determination applied to the entirety of New York State, and remained in effect until the expiration of the Emergency Regulation on September 2, 2020.

 Property damage caused by rioting or civil commotion is generally covered under standard motor vehicle, business, and homeowners’ insurance policies.